Selecting Your Forex Forecasting Software

-Reading time: 7 minutes
+Reading time: 8 minutes

 FX charting software is used by technical analysts to predict the future movements of prices in the market.
 There is a wide range of FX charting software available which is used for forecasting currency prices, and each offering will vary mostly in appearance and functionality.
-The majority of Forex brokers permit you to open a demo account before funding a full one, which allows you to try out different software during a trial period to see which forecasting software best suits your needs.
+The majority of Forex brokers permit you to open a demo trading account before funding a full one, which enables you to try out different types of software during a trial period, to see which forecasting software best suits your needs.
 We have prepared this article to assist you in selecting the best software for Forex forecasting.

-MetaTrader 4 forecasting software
+MetaTrader 4 Forecasting Software

 - Trend indicators

-- Bill Williams' indicators
+- Bill Williams indicators

 Oscillators are an essential part of any good Forex forecasting software.
-An oscillator is a tool for technical analysis that is bordered between two extreme values and built with the results technically from a trend indicator for finding short-term overbought or oversold conditions.
-If the value of the oscillator approaches the rate of the upper extreme value, the outcome is that the asset is considered to be overbought, and where it reaches the lower extreme it is viewed as being oversold.
+An oscillator is a tool for technical analysis that is bordered between two extreme values, and built with the results technically from a trend indicator for finding short-term overbought or oversold conditions.
+If the value of the oscillator approaches the rate of the upper extreme value, the outcome is that the asset is considered to be overbought, and if it reaches the lower extreme it is viewed as being oversold.

 - Moving Average

-The last one we want to draw your attention to is DMI - Directional Movement Index.
-This indicator, developed by J. Welles Wilder, identifies when a determinable trend is present in a certain instrument - i.e the DMI lets us work out whether a concrete instrument is trending or not.
+The MACD (Moving Average Convergence Divergence) is a trend momentum indicator that displays the relationship between two moving price averages.
+The last one we want to draw your attention to is the DMI - The Directional Movement Index (Or Average Directional Movement Index).
+This indicator, developed by J. Welles Wilder, identifies when a determinable trend is present within a certain instrument (i.e the DMI enables us work out whether a concrete instrument is trending or not).

 Choosing good software for FX forecasting can be the key to making useful and profitable predictions in market movements, especially as the foreign exchange market is always changing.
-When it comes FX forecasting software, there are a lot of traders who jump in and buy what they don't fully understand.
+When it comes FX forecasting software, there are a lot of traders who simply jump in and buy what they don't fully understand.

 In turn, there is another trap you need to be aware of.
-There is a lot of commercial FX forecasting software that promises you 100% precision in market analysis.
-Do not fall for such scams, as often these types of software are not developed by traders, they are in fact supplied by online marketers that try to unfairly benefit from newbie traders.
-Here are the main rules to follow while searching for forecasting software to suit your needs.
+There is a lot of commercial FX forecasting software that promises to provide you with 100% precision in market analysis.
+Do not fall for such scams, as these types of software are not developed by traders, they are in fact supplied by online marketers that attempt to unfairly benefit from beginner traders.
+Here are the main rules to follow while searching for forecasting software to suit your needs:

 First of all, you need to check whether the software you are interested in is updated.
-For instance, if it has not been updated in over a year, this points to the fact that the software is already behind the curve of power and is likely to give you wrong predictions.
+For instance, if it has not been updated in over a year, this points to the fact that the software is already behind the curve of power, and is likely to provide you with incorrect predictions.
 As for charting, this should be one of the decisive factors when choosing Forex forecasting software.
-Check whether the selected software handles charting.
+Make sure to check whether the selected software handles charting.

-It should generate at least the minimum of tools for constant usage like the Stochastic oscillator, Moving Averages and RSI.
+It should generate at least the minimum of tools for constant usage like the Stochastic Oscillator, Moving Averages, and the RSI.
 There may even be additional features accessible for the typical user.
 Furthermore, the FX prediction software must have customer feedback or testimonials from those who have been using the selected product.
-Look to see whether traders using this software are actually making money.
+Check to see whether traders using this software are actually making money.
 In addition, you should check out the GUI (Graphical User Interface).

-Make sure it looks good and you are able to monitor a large amount of information at once.
-At this point, it's beneficial to have access to a demo account to make sure that everything you require works.
+Make sure it looks good and that you are able to monitor a large amount of information at once.
+At this point, it's beneficial to have access to a demo trading account to make sure that everything you require works.
 And the last thing you should pay attention to is whether the FX forecasting software can really prove useful for you personally.
-It needs to suit your style of trading and actually assist you in making profits.
+It needs to suit your style of trading and actually assist you in terms of making profits.